 At times, we need meethi chutney for sacred purposes where we can neither use the stored chutney nor can we taste.
-In such situation, using this ratio, you can make meethi chutney by using just 1 spoon amchoor also.
+In such a situation, using this ratio, you can make meethi chutney by using just 1 spoon amchoor also.

-But one minute, first lets have a look at the ratio…
+So, let’s have a look at the ratio…

 Hence, for every 1 part amchoor powder, you need double the water and 4 times sugar.